Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 ### Test request

 You can perform a test request to the model from the Hydrosphere UI.
-Open a desired application and press `Test` button.
-Internally it will generate arbitrary input data from the model's contract and send an HTTP-request to the application's endpoint.
+Open the desired application and press the `Test` button.
+Internally it will generate arbitrary input data from the model's contract and send an HTTP request to the application's endpoint.

 ### HTTP request